WafryAhamed/TeamBug/README.md

 - 🎭 Switch between **Movies & TV Shows** dynamically with an intuitive layout
 - 🎬 Detailed pages for each movie or TV show with ratings and genres
 - ⭐ Rating and Genre Highlights for quick content discovery
-- 🖼️ Lazy loading of images to optimize performance
 - ✅ Filter by genre, release date, and rating to refine search results
 - 🌙 Dark Mode for enhanced user experience
 - ⚡ Optimized performance with Vite for faster load times